webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 ==== 3.
 Possibility: Detected a session ====

-On page load, a non blocking JavaScript module attempts to read from the [https://accounts.webplatform.org/ accounts server] to see whether a session is already opened or not.
+On page load, a non blocking [[#JavaScript shared module: Detect and start automatically a session]] attempts to read from the [https://accounts.webplatform.org/ accounts server] to see whether a session is already opened or not.

 The outline of what’s happening is described in [[#SSO and remembering]].